 The healthcare landscape is evolving and changing rapidly, making it more important to measure what is providing value and what is not.
-In the desire to find out what’s really working, it can become too easy to collect massive amounts of data – much of which doesn’t ultimately matter.
-With that in mind, the real goal should be to collect only the most important areas of data, and use those metrics to find what makes a practice profitable and what should be changed.
+With that in mind, the real goal should be to collect only the most important areas of data and use those metrics to find what makes a practice profitable and what should be changed.

 Everything that happens before, during, and after a patient sees a provider can affect whether that provider is paid for his or her services.